YeralYamil/Ficus/README.md

 ### Contributions

-Any types of contributions are welcome
+Any type of contributions are welcome